Azure/iotedge/test/connectivity/README.md

 	1. EdgeHub Restart Tester (EHRT) has two responsibility including
 		a.
 Restart EdgeHub - The EHRT sends a direct method via service client to edgeAgent informing that edgeHub needs to be restart.
 		b.
 Send a message via EdgeHub - The EHRT will attempt to send message via EdgeHub to the Message Receiver (relayer) once the restart direct method is successfully issued.
+		Note: EHRT and EdgeAgent are deployed in Host Network scope because it is crucial to test that the Restart Direct Method to always succeed via IoTHub even in the offline scenario.
 	2. Message Receiver is a target for EHRT to send a message.
 Once the message is received in the Message Receiver, it will forward the message to Test Result Coordinator for a verification.

 ###### Test Mechanism:
-	1. The EdgeHub Restart Tester issue a direct method to EdgeAgent notifying the EdgeAgent to restart EdgeHub module.
+	1. The EdgeHub Restart Tester issues a direct method to EdgeAgent notifying the EdgeAgent to restart EdgeHub module.
 	2. Once the restart direct method response with a success, the EdgeHub Restart Tester attempts to send a message to Message Receiver via EdgeHub.
 		a.
 The SDK will throw an exception within EdgeHub Restart Tester if the EdgeHub is unabled to be connected
 		b.
 If the SDK stops throwing an exception and respond with HTTP OK, it is an indicator that the sender module is able to communicate with EdgeHub.
 However, this does not imply that the EdgeHub can successfully send the message to the Message Receiver.
-	3. The EdgeHub Restart Tester reports its { restart time, message sending response, and message sending completion time } to the Test Result Coordinator.
+	3. The EdgeHub Restart Tester reports its related results to the Test Result Coordinator.
 	4. Eventually the EdgeHub will forward the message to the Message Receiver once the receiver module can successfully reconnected to the EdgeHub.
 	5. Once the receiver module receives a message, it will report the message receival to Test Result Coordinator.